Graphic Design BDes (Hons)

 Others have gone on to establishing their own successful businesses.
-Extra curriculum activities such as the Enterprise Gym help students cultivate entrepreneurial skills.
+Extra curriculum activities such as the Centre of Entrepreneurship help students cultivate entrepreneurial skills.

 Tom Drysdale, Junior Designer

 "After the general foundation course I studied graphic design for the next three years.
 It is only with hindsight that I can appreciate just how beneficial those three years were for me.
 I quite often find myself relating experiences to lessons that I learnt during my time studying graphics.
 I feel that this is testament to just how well the course prepared me for life after university.
 I also found that the course allowed me the freedom to pursue and develop my own particular interests and skills, the benefits of which cannot be underestimated.
 In addition, the course tutors were great at providing both direction and encouragement a real driving force.
 I cannot speak highly enough of Duncan of Jordanstone College of Art & Design."